siobhain/ccdshop/README.md

 |![](docs/d-browse.JPG)|![](docs/d-forher.JPG)|![](docs/d-design.JPG)|![](docs/d-specials.JPG)|

 Update :
-A `Contact Us` app` was subsequently added so apologies if some screenshots are out of sync & missing this menu item & indeed the 'Search' in this screenshot is centerstage whereas it was since moced more to the right so title wouls not wrap.
+A `Contact Us` app` was subsequently added so apologies if some screenshots are out of sync & missing this menu item & indeed the 'Search' in this screenshot is centerstage whereas it was since moced more to the right so title would not wrap.

 ![](docs/d-contactus.JPG)